ArthurClemens/glissando/README.md

 ])
 ```

 The pages can be added and removed dynamically.
-Each time the GlissandoSlider children change, the model is updated automatically.
+Each time the GlissandoSlider's children change, the model is updated automatically.

 Control the slider with methods and query its state using selectors: